 Ozempic, also called semaglutide, is an injectable medication that lowers blood sugar levels and helps lose weight.
 It has shown some good results in weight reduction in people living with type 2 diabetes.
 However, with these positive outcomes, sometimes it also causes some negative gastrointestinal side effects.
 Nausea is the most common Ozempic side effect.
 It occurs more often after taking a high dose directly or when the dosage is increased.
 This feeling lasts for some weeks and slowly decreases as the body adjusts to the medicine.
 However, you need to know that nausea can re-occur whenever you increase the dose.
 This does not mean you have to quit the medication.
 Instead, there are effective ways that can help relieve nausea while taking Ozempic and make you feel better.
-Our article has listed all those approaches along with what Ozempic is, its side effects, why you feel nauseated on Ozempic, and how long it lasts.
+Our article has listed all those approaches along with why you feel nauseated on Ozempic, and how long it lasts.
 So, let's read about Ozempic nausea relief.

 How To Find Ozempic Nausea Relief?